daniel-thom/HPC/applications/spark/README.md

    benefit if the value is greater than 5.
 It should be configured in tandem with `spark.executor.memory` so that you maxmize the number of executors on each worker node.
    - `spark.executor.memory`: Adjust as necessary depending on the type of nodes you acquire.
-10 GB and 5 cores per executor allow for 7 executors on Eagle and 20 on Kestrel, respectively, and will work well in most cases.
+10 GB and 5 cores per executor allow for 20 executors on Kestrel and will work well in most cases.
    - `spark.driver.memory`: Adjust as necessary depending on how much data you will pull from Spark into your application.
 Some online source recommend making it the same as `spark.executor.memory`.